1 dead, several injured in California school shooting

 SANTA CLARITA, Calif.
-(AP) — A student gunman opened fire Thursday at a Southern California high school, leaving one person dead and several others injured before he was taken into custody, authorities said.
+(AP) — One person was killed and several others were injured Thursday during a shooting at a Southern California high school and the student gunman was in custody, authorities said.

 The shooting occurred around 7:30 a.m. at Saugus High School in the city of Santa Clarita, about 30 miles (48 kilometers) northwest of downtown Los Angeles.

+“When I got out I saw this person lying on the ground ... with blood all over,” she said.

-Freshman Rosie Rodriguez said she was walking up the library stairs when she heard noises that “sounded like balloons” popping.
-She realized they were gunshots when she saw other students running.
+Freshman Rosie Rodriguez was walking up the library stairs when she heard noises that “sounded like balloons” popping.
+When she saw other students running, she realized they were gunshots.

 Still carrying a backpack laden with books, she ran across the street to a home, where a person she didn’t know gave shelter to her and about 10 other students.